dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 The idea is to place code in one region of memory, and then create a descriptor with a base and limit that only expose that region of memory to the cpu.
 Any attempts to fetch instructions from outside that region will result in a #GP fault being triggered, and the kernel will intervene.

-Accessing memory inside a segment is done relative to it's base.
+Accessing memory inside a segment is done relative to its base.
 Lets say we have a segment with a base of `0x1000`, and some data in memory at address `0x1100`.
 The data would be accessed at address `0x100` (assuming the segment is the active DS), as addressed are translated as `segment_base + offset`.
 In this case the segment base is `0x1000`, and the offset is `0x100`.